kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md

 ### §101.31   Applicability.

 This subpart applies to the operation of unmanned free balloons.
-However, a person operating an unmanned free balloon within a restricted area must comply only with §101.33 (d) and (e) and with any additional limitations that are imposed by the using or controlling agency, as appropriate.
+However, a person operating an unmanned free balloon within a restricted area must comply only with [[Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md#§101.33   Operating limitations.|§101.33]] (d) and (e) and with any additional limitations that are imposed by the using or controlling agency, as appropriate.

 ### §101.33   Operating limitations.